numberoverzero/bottom/docs/user/extension.rst

 Plugin Registry
 ===============

-*(The full source for extension is available at examples/registry.py)*
+*(The full source for this extension is available at examples/registry.py)*

 In the keepalive example above, we're really just using partial application of :meth:`Client.on<bottom.Client.on>`.
 We can use that idea and a ``dict`` to make a plugin registry!
 Let's start with the core ``Registry`` class.